-The DoD's COVID-19 outlays were not accurate or complete.
-Specifically, none of the outlays we reviewed that had a DEFC "N" actually used COVID-19 supplemental funds.
-OMB No. M-20-21 requires Federal agencies that receive COVID-19 relief funds to report COVID-19 outlays in File C and designate them as such by assigning the DEFC "N" in their financial systems.
+The USACE COVID-19 outlays were not accurate, complete, or timely.
+Specifically, USACE did not report any of the 105 transactions for COVID-19 relief funds that should have been reported in its fourth quarter FY 2020 File C submission.
+OMB M-20-21 requires Federal agencies that receive COVID-19 relief funds to report COVID-19 outlays in File C and designate them as such by assigning the DEFC "N" in their financial systems.